 - As mentioned earlier, you’ll only be feeding your dog the meat of the bulb.
 The stems, seeds, and skin all contain a toxin called rotenone and can cause your dog to become very sick.

 - Allergies – you never know.
-This is one of the reasons we recommend introducing new foods slowly, and one at a time.
-If you introduce 5 new foods at the same time, you won’t know which to blame if there is a problem.
+This is one of the reasons we recommend introducing new foods slowly and one at a time.
+If you introduce five new foods simultaneously, you won’t know which to blame if there is a problem.

 - The ASPCA warns that feeding your dog any plant material may cause vomiting and gastrointestinal upset for dogs and cats.